British Council UK-SA Project

 This action-based project will take a holistic view of Doctoral Education space at all three partner institutions, seeking especially to promote the number of Black female staff holding doctoral qualifications, particularly from historically disadvantaged institutions.

-This will ensure a more even representation of women Doctorate holders in the South African higher education sphere and also to equip and empower black women with the necessary research skills to advance their career trajectory in the academic space.
+This will aim to ensure a more even representation of women Doctorate holders in the South African higher education sphere and also to equip and empower black women with the necessary research skills to advance their career trajectory in the academic space.

-Whilst we already have partnership agreements with Stellenbosch University, as part of our committment to our partnership with WSU, a Memorandum of Understanding between our two universities was signed on 24 June 2019 by Professor Robert Midgely the Vice Chancellor of WSU and Professor Richard Dashwood (photograph) Deputy Vice Chancellor Research, Coventry University.
+Whilst we already have partnership agreements with Stellenbosch University, as part of our commitment to our partnership with WSU, a Memorandum of Understanding between our two universities was signed on 24 June 2019 by Professor Robert Midgely the Vice Chancellor of WSU and Professor Richard Dashwood (photograph) Deputy Vice Chancellor Research, Coventry University.